-The one-cylinder A model, which appeared at the exhibition in New York in the 1903, was the first car of the make Cadillac, but only the D model, which appeared in the1905, having already been fit with a 4 cylinders’ engine, earned real prominence of the company.
+The one-cylinder A model, which appeared at the exhibition in New York in 1903, was the first car of the make Cadillac, but only the D model, which appeared in 1905, have already been fit with a 4 cylinders’ engine, earned real prominence of the company.
 The company also assembled the first in the history car with a fully closed bodywork of a coupe.

-In the 1915, Cadillac 51 with the first in the world mass automotive production of 8-cylinder engine of the V-like form, appeared in the line of company’s cars.
-Its later model created in the 1949 established a standard for all the American automobile industry.
+In 1915, Cadillac 51 with the first in the world mass automotive production of the 8-cylinder engine of the V-like form, appeared in the line of company’s cars.
+Its later model created in 1949 established a standard for all the American automobile industry.

 Cadillac LaSalle is the 1927 model.
 It was the first work of Harley Earl’s GM, which founded an art-designer section.
 The radiator grille, which is a hallmark of Cadillac cars, appeared exactly at it.